ablepacifist/Alchemy_D-D/README.md

               << "h - Display this help message\n"
               << "eat - consume one ingredient and learn its effects\n"
               << "exit - Exit the program\n";
+# end Program
+to end the program and save all data into the txt files simply enter "exit" comand if you dont do this, the program will not save and you will loose all progress
+# Comming update
+next I need to implement a function for foraging ingredients. this will add X amount of Y ingredients to the player's inventory depending on the level of the player's Alchemy skill